tom-draper/log-analyzer/README.md

 > ./main ./tests/data/logs/demo.log
 ```

 The tokens are extracted from the log file and their data types inferred.
-Any timestamps are parsed without needing to specify any format.
+Any timestamps are parsed without needing to specify a format.

 ```text
 line 1